arturadib/botio/README.md

 /botio test
 ```

 The bot should write back a hello world response in the PR discussion.
-At this point you will probably want to customize your bot scripts, as described below.
+At this point you will probably want to customize your scripts, as described below.